Melding Wildlife Surveys to Improve Conservation Inference: Methods

 \subsection{N-mixture Submodel}

-We developed a submodel for describing observational uncertainty in Kansas Department of Wildlife and Parks LEPC ground surveys.
-We let $F_{itlj}$ denote the ground count of male LEPCs on occasion $j$ at lek site $l$ in sampling region $i$ during year $t$.
+We developed a submodel for describing observational uncertainty in KDWP prairie-chicken ground surveys.
+We let $F_{itlj}$ denote the ground count of male prairie-chicken on occasion $j$ at lek site $l$ in sampling region $i$ during year $t$.
 To account for variability in the counts induced by imperfect male lek attendance, we adopted a N-mixture model \citep{Royle2004},

 where $p$ represents the homogeneous probability that a male belonging to lek site $l$ was present at the lek when it is surveyed.
-We assumed a Poisson model for the latent lek abundances $N^{G}_{itl}\sim\text{Poisson}(\bm{w}_{it}'\bm{\eta})$, where $\bm{w}_{it}$ is the same set of covariates used in the aerial model but with unique measurements because the aerial and ground sample regions differed.
+We assumed a Poisson model for the latent lek abundances, $N^{G}_{itl}\sim\text{Poisson}(\exp{(\bm{w}_{it}'\bm{\eta})})$, where $\bm{w}_{it}$ is the same set of covariates used in the aerial model but with unique measurements because the aerial and ground sample regions differed.
 Note that zero abundances, $N_{itl}=0$, were possible because surveyors revisited historical lek sites that may not have been visited by any individuals in year $t$.
+It follows that $\exp{(\bm{w}_{it}'\bm{\eta})}$ is the expected number of individuals per lek site rather than the expected number of individuals per active lek, and the regression coefficient $\bm{\eta}$ dictates the relationship between the expected number of individuals at a lek site and the covariates associated with that lek site.
 We specified a diffuse exchangeable Gaussian prior for $\bm{\eta}$ and a vague $\text{Uniform}(0,1)$ prior for the male lek attendance probability $p$ (see Web Appendix A for more details of the prior specification).